Home / Advanced Search

 CMES-Computer Modeling in Engineering & Sciences, Vol.65, No.2, pp. 155-178, 2010, DOI:10.3970/cmes.2010.065.155

 Abstract The finite difference method in conjunction with the least-squares scheme and experimental measured temperatures is proposed to solve a two-dimensional steady-state inverse heat conduction problem in order to predict the natural-convection heat transfer coefficient under the isothermal situation hiso from a three fin array mounted on a horizontal plate and fin efficiency ηf for various values of the fin spacing and fin height.
 The measured fin temperatures and ambient temperature are obtained from the present experimental apparatus conducted in a small wind tunnel.
-The heat transfer coefficient on a fin is non-uniform for the present problem, and its functional… More >
+The heat transfer coefficient on a fin is non-uniform for the present problem,… More >

 • Open Access